cirruslabs/cirrus-ci-docs/docs/guide/supported-computing-services.md

   even take advantages of [built-in HTTP cache](writing-tasks.md#http-cache)!

 Please check the list of currently supported cloud compute services below.
-In case you have your own hardware please take a look as [Persistent Workers](persistent-workers.md) which allow connecting anything to Cirrus CI.
+In case you have your own hardware please take a look at [Persistent Workers](persistent-workers.md), which allow connecting anything to Cirrus CI.

 ## Google Cloud